-The Board of Trustees will monitor the level and nature of formal complaints across the schools within the Trust.
-The Trustees will regularly review the outcomes to ensure the effectiveness of the Trust's Complaints Policy & Procedure and make changes where necessary.
+Every school within the Trust is required to report all formal complaints to the Clerk to the Trust who maintains a Register of Formal Complaints on behalf of the Trust.
+The Board of Trustees will review the Register and monitor the level and nature of formal complaints across the Trust on a termly basis.
+The Trustees will review the outcomes, and also the recommendations and any actions arising from complaints that are upheld.
 The reports made to the Board will not name individuals.